ckyriaco/Capstone/README.md

 ### **Mock Setup for Prototype/Proof of Concept**

 ***- Used a system of virtual machines orchestrated in Oracle VirtualBox***
-1. Created both an Windows Enterprise Server 2019 and Windows 10 Pro instance.
+1. Created both a Windows Enterprise Server 2019 and Windows 10 Pro instance.
-2. Once both instances were up and running, The Windows 10 Pro instance was used to join the active directory domain (A .local domain was used for this prototype).
+2. Once both instances were up and running, The Windows 10 Pro instance was used to join the Active Directory Domain (A .local Domain was used for this prototype).
-3. Within the Windows 10 Pro instance, the [ADaudit.py](Scripts/ADaudit.py) class, the [Port_Scanner.py](Scripts/Port_Scanner.py) class and the [Active_Directory_ARA.py](Scripts/Active_Directory_ARA.py) procedural script was used to test the ability to audit Active Directory Servers with the [pyad 0.6.0 package](https://pypi.org/project/pyad/).
+3. Within the Windows 10 Pro instance, the [ADaudit.py](Scripts/ADaudit.py) class, the [Port_Scanner.py](Scripts/Port_Scanner.py) class and the [Active_Directory_ARA.py](Scripts/Active_Directory_ARA.py) procedural script were used to test the ability to audit Active Directory Servers with the [pyad 0.6.0 package](https://pypi.org/project/pyad/).
-4. Results of each audit type were designed to be stored in text files that were named accordingly.
+4. All the results of each audit type were designed to be stored in a text file named [Audit_Report.txt](Scripts/Audit_Report.txt) for future use by the Domain Admin.

 _________________________________________________________________________________________________________________________________________________________________________________